PPadgett/AutomatorsGuideToSuccess/README.md

 - ### [**Parameters Passing**](./AutomationParadox/Parameter-Passing.md): All scripts and/or functions should define parameters to pass inputs.
 This promotes flexibility and reusability of functions and scripts.
   > [*Example code snippet in 'Python'*](./AutomationParadox/Parameter-Passing.md#example-without-parameter-passing-in-python), [*'PowerShell'*](./AutomationParadox/Parameter-Passing.md#example-without-parameter-passing-in-powershell), [*'Bash'*](./AutomationParadox/Parameter-Passing.md#example-without-parameter-passing-in-bash)

-- ### [**Retuning Value**](./AutomationParadox/Returning-Value.md): Verbose Names for variables, functions, and classes should reflect their purpose or behavior.
-Consistency in naming across the codebase also aids in comprehensibility and maintenance.
+- ### [**Retuning Value**](./AutomationParadox/Returning-Value.md): All scripts and/or Functions should always return data or the result of the action it is performing.
+This improves the testability of the code and allows the results of functions to be used elsewhere in the script.
   > [*Example code snippet in 'Python'*](./AutomationParadox/Returning-Value.md#example-without-returning-value-in-python), [*'PowerShell'*](./AutomationParadox/Returning-Value.md#example-without-using-return-value-in-powershell), [*'Bash'*](./AutomationParadox/Returning-Value.md#example-without-using-return-values-in-bash)

 - ### [**Inline-Comments**](./AutomationParadox/Inline-Comments.md): Inline Comments: Developers should add inline comments to complex code sections.
 This best practice makes the code easier to understand for others and for the future self.